tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 #> 5 4           0.984
 ```

-(Note that the correlations are much higher than the aggregated one, and furthermore we can now see it is similar across trees).
+(Note that the correlations are much higher than the aggregated one, and also we can now see the correlation is similar across trees).

 Suppose that instead of simply estimating a correlation, we want to perform a hypothesis test with `cor.test()`: